IDinsight/aaq_core_template/profiling/README.md

 ## TO-DO

-- Add cPython profiling and options to Makefile target to allow for selection of profiler tool.
-Use [this](https://stackoverflow.com/a/2826068).
 - Possibly: Separate endpoints so that each endpoint can be tested separately and a different HTML file is created per endpoint.